Pharap/PhysixPokitto/README.md

-# PhysixPokitto
+# Physix
-Port of Physix physics demo to Pokitto
+Physics demo for the Arduboy